18th

 On both sides of the center front seam I placed two boning channels parallel to the seam.
 The side-front seam also got a boning channel next to it, and the rest began at the center front bones and opened fan-like towards the top edge like in my previous stays.
 On the sides of the spade-shaped lower edge I put a few short bones following the V&A stays.
 I the mock up version of my first stays I had included the horizontal bones at the bust area that were in the Butterick pattern I had used, but discarded them as they felt awkward and too much extra trouble at the time.
 Now I gave them another chance, and once again I had to admit that the 18th century staymakers knew what they were doing: Those horizontal bones support the bust and give the top of the stays a nice rounded shape.
 For these bones I used 5mm wide cable tie as they didn't have to be that strong but rather elastic.

 The boning channels in the side pieces have always caused me some headaches.
 The short bones in the tabs have either made the tabs stick out too much or, even worse, digged in to my waist, so on my two previous stays I have left them out and just extended the main bones as far on the tabs as possible.
-La Coututriere Parisienne gives this method for half boned stays, and it's also used in the V&A stays.
+La Couturiere Parisienne gives this method for half boned stays, and it's also used in the V&A stays.
 It is, however, not always possible to get the bones reach long enough into the tabs, and if the boning channels are set close to each other some of them will inevitably stop at the waist and may begin to chafe.
 In stays fully bones with thin, narrow boning it might work better.
 This time I first placed the boning like in fully boned stays, short bones on the tabs stopping where they cross the long bones, but the result looked awful and the breaks in the boning showed through visibly instead of creating a smooth waistline.

-I wondered what to do, and was beginning to despair, when, just in time, my friend Sanna from Rococo atelier published a blog entry of her new stays.
+I wondered what to do, and was beginning to despair, when, just in time, my friend Sanna from Rococo Atelier published a blog entry of her new stays.
 She has extended the tab bones far into the side pieces so that they crossed with the long bones.
 After consulting her and googling for extant period pieces using this same boning layout I decided to try it on my mock up.
 I was super happy to find that it worked miraculously well.

 On the back pieces I placed boning channels more or less evenly with the gap of about one channel width between them.
 The center back piece also has a few diagonal bones.

 This time I decided to use coutil as the base material.
 While it's not the most period correct option I've come to prefer it in corsetry so much that I didn't really even consider other options.
-I had actually bought a pretty pale blue silk for the top materil, but then I began to worry that it might not be durable enough.
+I had actually bought a pretty pale blue silk for the top material, but then I began to worry that it might not be durable enough.
 Making a good pair of stays takes so much time that I simply won't be able to make a new pair every year.
 Thus I decided to save the silk for something else and go for something more long-lasting.
 Belle Modeste (where my base coutil also came from) also had a pretty cotton-viscose mix coutil with a jaquard woven pattern of small sprigs.
 As I was going to make visible boning channels using coutil as the top layer would save me the trouble of one extra layer too.

-The jaquard coutil was only available in white, black and beige, the two last mentioned being naturally out of question (black might show through light colored garments and as for beige, I simply don't wear anything in beige, save sheer pantyhose).
+The jaquard coutil was only available in white, black and beige, the two last mentioned being naturally out of question (black might show through light colored garments and as for beige, I simply don't wear anything in beige, save pantyhose).
 White stays would be a bit boring, and they might also show more signs of wear and dirt than colored ones, so I decided to dye the coutil.
 As we all know, any color goes as long it's a shade of blue, and besides I had had satisfying results before with the Javana shade “arctic blue”.
 I'm not very experienced in the art of fabric dyeing, and was afraid to put the color pulver in my washing machine, and thus the result of dyeing a thick material on a bucket is not very even.
 As it's a light shade that doesn't show very badly, though.
 I was also obviously a bit tired or in a hurry while beginning the dyeing operation, as I realized only later that I had dyed all of the coutil, while I had originally ordered extra to be used later on other corset projects.
 Well, I do recollect a passing though of “how can there be so much of it?”, but I should have paid more heed to it...
 Anyway, luckily I like the color.

 The innermost lining was to be in thin white linen.
 At first I had thought the binding should also be in white, but while it looks nice on the stays itself when worn with a white shift it somewhat looses the lovely effect of outlining the shape of the stays.
 While white (or some other neutral, light tone) is common in the period, a colored one would give a nicer visual effect.